Sharing—with enough for all

 "Everyone has the right to a standard of living adequate for the health and well-being of himself (herself) and of his (her) family, including food, shelter and clothing, housing, medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his (her) control."

 LIFE*SPIN relieves poverty through hosting a Free Store at 872 Dundas Street.
-It accepts and distributes donations of new or clean used clothing, household items, toys, sporting equipment, books, tools, etc. The Free Store is operated by volunteers, and is open every Thursday from 10:00 a.m. to 2:00 p.m.
+It accepts and distributes donations of new or clean used clothing, household items, toys, sporting equipment, books, tools, etc. The Free Store is operated by volunteers, and is open every Monday and Wednesday from 10:00 a.m. to 2:00 p.m. and on Tuesday from 3:00 to 7:00 p.m.

 Unfortunately, the need for the LIFE*SPIN Free Store is very high within the London area, and is growing annually.
 Government cutbacks, increasing rents and declining incomes have contributed to London's rising poverty rate.
 London has the highest child-poverty rate in Ontario.
 With the increasing decline in funding of social service agencies, LIFE*SPIN’s contribution to society becomes increasingly valuable.